 Is there an answer?
 The Marine Conservation Society notes that the best solution to mitigate the environmental impact of plastic straws is preventing them from even entering our Oceans.
 Simple and clear.

 Each of our actions can make a small difference.
-If we all choose to carry reusable straws we'd alleviate the flow of this plastic waste culprit into our seas.
+If we all choose to carry reusable straws we'd alleviate the flow of this plastic waste culprit into our seas and help reduce ocean plastic pollution.

-Every single-use plastic straw we save from entering our Oceans is an improvement on the status quo.
+Every single-use plastic straw we save from entering our Oceans is an improvement on the status quo and helps prevent plastic pollution once we add them all up.
 Also by asking for non-plastic straws when eating out, you can make a small a simple step in the right direction.
 This, in turn, reduces the need for restaurants to stock plastic straws in the first place and at best stop serving them by default.

 We, humans, have had a long history with plastic straws and it's one we hope is coming to an end.
 At TRVST we’re encouraged by initial progress to phase out plastic straws.
 Needless to say, there’s a lot more we all have to do to co-create the change that will protect our environment for future generations.

 Meanwhile, at TRVST, our focus is on individual and collective action.
 Action we can all participate in.
-Because it’s time to remove straws from the picture.
+Grab a reusable straw because it’s time to address the plastic straw problem and remove single-use plastic items from the picture.

 |Threat of plastic pollution to seabirds is global, pervasive, and increasing Chris Wilcox, Erik Van Sebille, and Britta Denise Hardesty.
 Proceedings of the National Academy of Sciences, 27th August 2015. https://doi.org/10.1073/pnas.1502108112|